The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: OliverT@ccso.us

-• The Standards and Accreditation Commander is Lt.
-Matthew Irby.
-He conducts audits and inspections to ensure the CCDC operates according to the hundreds of standards set by the Maryland Commission on Correctional Standards (MCCS).
-In 2001, the CCDC became the first detention facility in Maryland to score 100 percent on an MCCS audit and achieved 100 percent scores after audits in 2004, 2006, 2009, 2012, 2016, 2019, and 2022.
+- Standards and Accreditation Commander: Lt.
+Michael Smith – conducts audits and inspections to ensure compliance with Maryland Commission on Correctional Standards (MCCS).
+CCDC achieved 100% on audits in 2001, 2004, 2006, 2009, 2012, 2016, 2019, and 2022.

 Email: gardinerg@ccso.us